alliance-genome/agr_chipmunk/README.md

 ### Take Snap Shot

-This will take a snapshot of all the latest datafiles for each Taxon Id by each DataType.
+This will take a snapshot of all the latest datafiles for each DataSubType by each DataType.

 	> curl -H "Authorization: Bearer 2C07D715..." \
 	"https://fms.alliancegenome.org/api/data/takesnapshot?releaseVersion=1.4.0.0"